Filing an Asbestos Claim in Missouri

 • 30+ Years Experience

-In 2018, a Missouri jury ordered Johnson & Johnson to pay $4.69 billion to 22 women who claimed asbestos in the company’s talc products caused them to develop ovarian cancer.
-However, in 2019, J&J filed a motion to overturn the verdict.
-A Missouri judge denied the motion, which was upheld in 2021.
+There have been notable successful outcomes thanks to Missouri asbestos law firms.
+For example, a Missouri jury ordered Johnson & Johnson to pay $4.69 billion to 22 women in 2018.
+Their suit claimed asbestos in the company’s talc products caused ovarian cancer.
+That verdict was upheld in 2021 after J&J filed a motion to overturn the decision.

 Missouri also follows the National Emission Standards for Hazardous Air Pollutants.
 This outlines requirements for emission control related to asbestos destruction and broadcasting information during abatement projects.